AdilMughal2126/AdilMughal2126/README.md

 - 👋 Hi, I’m @AdilMughal2126
-- 👀 I’m interested in MERN stack developement
+- 👀 I’m working as a full-stack developer
-- 🌱 I’m currently learning design and analysis of algorithms
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 you can reach me through my twitter or using my email : mughaladil571@gmail.com